 Much of the suffering of people on earth is due to the dual nature of things upon this life.
 Light and darkness, day and night, good and evil.
 It is here where the good suffer for the evil things those of the darkness persist in doing.
 Will a just God forever allow that the good suffer for the evil they have not done?

-Per the much cited Law of Attraction, we attract what we vibrate.
-If we vibrate goodness, we attract it.
-If we vibrate evil, evil things will happen to us as well.
-Haven't you wondered then that out of all the evil things the current world has done, it has not yet attracted the frightening recompense it deserves?
+Haven’t you wondered then that out of all the evil things the current world has done, it has not yet reaped the frightening recompense it deserves?
 Whence shall the day of Justice come at all?
-In truth I say that this world has not yet suffered what it deserves only by virtue of God's Mercy, and by virtue of God allowing the time for this duality of things to exist until the intended harvest is ripe.
+In truth I say that this world has not yet suffered what it deserves only by virtue of God’s Mercy, and by virtue of God allowing the time for this duality of things to exist until the intended harvest is ripe.
 In truth I say, it is by virtue of the suffering of the good that the evil in this world has not yet been exterminated.
 Were it not for such, those living in darkness would have long ago received what they deserved.

 Many people ask